jezu1/AirPollution_prediction/README.md

 # AirPollution_prediction
 Predict air pollution around Eiffel Tower

-This is the code for the machine learning project "Using Machine Learning models to predict air pollution around the Eiffel Tower" by [Adina Bondoc](mailto:adina-faye.bondoc@student-cs.fr) and [Jezuela Geg](mailto:jezuela.gega@student-cs.fr) as part of our Machine Learning course at Centrale Supelec, Paris Sacely, supervised by Tom Dupuis.
+This is the code for the machine learning project "Using Machine Learning models to predict air pollution around the Eiffel Tower" by [Adina Bondoc](mailto:adina-faye.bondoc@student-cs.fr) and [Jezuela Gega](mailto:jezuela.gega@student-cs.fr) as part of our Machine Learning course at Centrale Supelec, Paris Saclay, supervised by Tom Dupuis.

 ## Objective